python/devguide/parser.rst

 parsers work) has deep consecuences, other than removing ambiguity.

-If a rule has two alternatives and the first of them suceeds, the second one is **not** attempted even if the caller rule failes to parse the rest of the input.
+If a rule has two alternatives and the first of them suceeds, the second one is **not** attempted even if the caller rule fails to parse the rest of the input.
 This is often described that the parser is "eager".
 To illustrate, this, consider the following two rules: ::

     first_rule:  ( 'a' | 'aa' ) 'a'